pprobonas/Flight-Simulator/README.md

 ### Start

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In the beginning of the simulation, the main class  is responsible for making the basic frame and whatever it needs.
 Then if the load button is pressed, the necessary methods are called to load the simulation map, airports and flights.
-When the start button is pressed,the main class, creates one thread for each flight.
-After that, it make two more threads, one to keep the simulation time with a java timer and one more, the server thread, to act as a beacon responsible for checking flights for collisions.
+When the start button is pressed, the main class, creates one thread for each flight.
+After that, it makes two more threads, one to keep the simulation time with a java timer and one more, the server thread, to act as a beacon responsible for checking flights for collisions.
 The second one is waiting in a socket so that whenever a request comes, it makes a new thread ("arbitrators") which will communicate with the flight that made the initial request in order to check if it should collide with another flight.
-When the stop button is pressed, the simulator class is responsible for interrupting its childer threads properly and its children theirs respectively.
+When the stop button is pressed, the simulator class is responsible for interrupting its children threads properly and its children theirs respectively.

 ### Flights